Death is part of life, but it will never be that easy to accept, so we turn to funeral Bible verses for comfort, clarity, and calmness.

 Our bodies are bound to fade, but our spirits never will because God takes care of them, even in death.
 And we focus our visions on things that are in heaven because we know that it is where we are going.

 “For the perishable must clothe itself with the imperishable, and the mortal with immortality.
 When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true: “Death has been swallowed up in victory.”
 “Where, O death, is your victory?
 Where, O death, is your sting?”
 The sting of death is sin, and the power of sin is the law.
 But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.”

-Ever since Jesus died and rose, death ceased to have any power over us so let us not let our hearts be troubled.
+Since Jesus died and rose, death ceased to have any power over us, so let us not let our hearts be troubled.